davidhoksza/bayescreen/README.md

 The `x_test.out` contains the screening library sorted by decreasing probability of those molecules being active (average probability ratios of their fragments feature vectors).

-To evaluate the performance, we provide a utility which utilizes RDKit to obtain the area under the ROC curve (AUC) and enrichment factor (EF).
+To evaluate the performance, we provide a utility which utilizes RDKit to obtain the area under the ROC curve (AUC) and enrichment factors (EF) on 0.5%, 1%, 2% and 5% of the database.
 To get the performance, run:

 ```
 python evaluate.py -a test/a_test.out -i test/i_test.out